tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

     `sparse_indices`, or a scalar value to be used for all sparse indices.
 *  <b>`default_value`</b>: A 0-D `Tensor` of the same type as `sparse_values`.
 Value
     to set for indices not specified in `sparse_indices`.
 Defaults to zero.
+*  <b>`validate_indices`</b>: A boolean value.
+If True, indices are checked to make sure they are sorted in lexicographic order and that there are no repeats.
 *  <b>`name`</b>: A name for the operation (optional).

 ##### Returns: